 The primary aim of the catalogue raisonné is to establish beyond doubt the works that belong to Dalí's output as an artist.
 It is, then, a task of attribution, and at present does not extend to an aesthetic appraisal of the works.

-The project is conceived as a work in progress, continuously modified and expanded with the new data provided by the specialist team of the Fundació Gala-Salvador Dalí.
-As a result of their exhaustive ongoing researches we are now publishing the latest section of the catalogue raisonné, which covers the artist’s paintings from 1940 until 1951.
+The project is conceived as a work in progress, continuously modified and expanded with the new data provided by the specialist team at the Fundació Gala-Salvador Dalí.
+As a result of their exhaustive ongoing researches we are now publishing the latest section of the catalogue raisonné, which covers the artist's paintings from 1952 until 1964.

 The working process is organized as follows: